Psynosaur/Jetson-SecVision/README.md

 ## To Do

   - [x] Make it not use AlarmIO to trigger events (zone less operation)
+  - [x] Added telegram bot for sending pics of people at the front door
   - [ ] Add surveillance center notifications
-  - [x] Added telegram bot for sending pics of people at the front door
+  - [ ] Make Telegram notifications for all channels from settings and optional

  ### Usage